Connect with others who understand.

 Another shared, “The worst.
 Mine are pressure headaches.
 It feels like my head and face are in a vise and being squeezed to death.”

 Figuring out whether these symptoms are caused by SLE can be challenging.
-Working with a group of health care professionals that includes a rheumatologist, a neurologist, and a psychiatrist will enable you to find the causes and appropriate treatments for the problems you are experiencing.
+Working with a group of healthcare professionals that includes a rheumatologist, a neurologist, and a psychiatrist will enable you to find the causes and appropriate treatments for the problems you are experiencing.

 • Seizures

-• Inability to focus and maintain thoughts and/or poor memory for many days in a row
+• Poor memory for many days in a row

 • Strange thoughts and delusions or hallucinations

-• Trouble seeing, speaking, or walking
+• Trouble walking, speaking, or seeing

 Talk to Your Doctors About Your Symptoms

 Widespread inflammation caused by lupus and long-term treatment with steroids and immunosuppressants put people with SLE at higher risks of a range of health problems.
-It is important to pay attention to the early symptoms of these complications and discuss with your doctors how to treat and manage them to prevent more serious complications.
+It’s important to pay attention to the early symptoms of these complications and discuss with your doctors how to treat and manage them to prevent more serious complications.

 Find Your Team

 MyLupusTeam is the online social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 225,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, more than 233,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 Are you living with complications of lupus?
 Share your experience in the comments below, or start a conversation by posting your Activities page.